Potential dangers of accidentally deleting history stack in the "load sidecar file" function

 #2 Updated by Tobias Ellinghaus about 6 years ago

 - % Done changed from 0 to 20

 I have no idea what you are talking about.
 Exported images don't have a sidecar file at all, not even one that is missing the history stack.
 And copy&paste don't operate on sidecars, while "load sidecar file" neither copies nor pastes.

-#3 Updated by Andrew Toskin about 5 years ago
+#3 Updated by Andrew Toskin almost 6 years ago